THE PARADOX OF TOO MUCH MONEY AND DEEPENING POVERTY

 The CBN rejected responsibility for our nation’s poor infrastructural base, as well as blame for the inability to diversify production in our economy.
 Undoubtedly, however, the agricultural, aviation, textile, transportation and other subsectors would certainly be much stronger if they had access to much cheaper funds.
 Indeed, Nigeria’s paltry annual capital budget of barely $9bn is a clear indication that our hope for rapid infrastructural enhancement is better placed on private sector funding.

-Indeed, CBN’s understanding of its core mandate of price stability seems related primarily to the modulation of excessively high and low cycles in the levels of interest and inflation rates rather than the promotion of enabling rates as in industrialized and successful economies elsewhere!
+Indeed, CBN’s understanding of its core mandate of price stability seems related primarily to modulation of excessive high and low cycles in the levels of interest and inflation rates rather than the promotion of enabling rates as in industrialized and successful economies elsewhere!

 The apex bank obviously has no regrets that it crowds out the real sector by borrowing at outrageous levels of interest rate while such risk-free sovereign borrowings in successful economies elsewhere generally attract lower single-digit interest rates; rate levels, which CBN insisted were inapplicable in our state of development!!